 Symbol of the Barcelona diocese

 It has a sober exterior, the only decoration being its vertical buttresses.
 The San Ivo entrance is a perfect example of what is known as the Catalan Gothic style.
 The interior naves are practically all of the same height, which gives the visitor the impression of being in a single space.
-The side chapels have an upper gallery, which affords the whole greater sense of brightness and space.
+The side chapels have an upper gallery, which affords the whole building a greater sense of brightness and space.
 The interior of the dome is faced with wood coffering.
-The main façade was built quite recently (late 19th to early 20th century), though it is based on a design dating from 1408.
-Highlights include the entrance door from the cloister to the cathedral and the Chapel of Santa Lucía.
+The main façade was built quite recently (late 19th to early 20th century), although based on a design dating from 1408.
+Highlights include the entrance door from the cloister to the cathedral and the chapel of Santa Lucía.

-  - Gothic quarter, San Jaume Square with the City Hall and the Regional Government Palace.
+- Setting: Gothic quarter, Plaza de San Jaume square with the City Hall and the Regional Government Palace.

 From Monday to FridayFrom 08:00 AM to 00:45 PM From 01:00 PM to 05:30 PM From 05:45 PM to 07:30 PM

 SaturdayFrom 08:00 AM to 00:45 PM From 01:00 PM to 05:00 PM From 05:15 PM to 08:00 PM